 6. Water Wow!
 Pads

 These activity books are designed with this age in mind and from personal experience, they are brilliant.
 The cover of these pads comes with a build in compartment that holds the water brush.
-This holds about a tablespoon on water securely (so it’s not messy) and when your child uses this brush over the pages in the pad, it changes it from a black and white picture to the coloured one with items to discover on each page.
+This holds about a tablespoon of water securely (so it’s not messy) and when your child uses this brush over the pages in the pad, it changes it from a black and white picture to the coloured one with items to discover on each page.
 Within minutes the page has dried and the picture has returned to black and white – ready for your child to use again.
-I stock lots of different themed ones of these and recently I’ve added a Space themed one and a Dinosaur themed one.
+Here are links for the farm one and the under the sea one.

 Jumbo Crayons are perfect for little hands to grasp and all you need is some blank paper or a colour book and your child will be kept busy on a rainy afternoon in a caravan or hotel.